tybens/tybens/README.md

 ---

-I'm Software Engineer at Kikoff.
+I'm a Software Engineer at Kikoff.
 While not coding, I enjoy climbing, playing the double bass, surfing, and sleeping.

 #### CURRENTLY
 - ✅ SWE at Kikoff